FAQs are currently under construction. Thank you for your patience. Please share your frequently asked questions with melabarger@rolesvillenc.gov.

 6.5.E.4.b.
 Height

 The maximum height of a fence or wall within required rear and side setbacks shall be six (6) feet in residential zoning districts.
-Fences and
+Fences and berms are not permitted in front setbacks unless a subdivision fence or wall is permitted in a site plan for a subdivision.

 Food Trucks are regulated by Wake County Health & Services and require both a Wake County Vending Food Permit and a Town of Rolesville Food Truck Permit to operate in the Town of Rolesville under LDO Section 5.2.C.
 Food Trucks.